MarkZH/Genetic_Chess/README.md

 #### King Confinement Gene
 Counts the king's legal moves.

+#### King Protection Gene
+Counts the squares that have access to the king by any valid piece movement that are unguarded by that king's other pieces.

 #### Opponent Pieces Targeted Gene
 Sums the total strength (as determined by the Piece Strength Gene below) of